You know the real estate market is in trouble when lawyers have to get heavily involved.

-The Carrero Law Group, on the other hand, helps homeowners who choose to fight a pending foreclosure by directing to an experienced attorney who will examine their loan documents and, if warranted, help them sue the lender over violations and misrepresentations in the mortgage paperwork, which will hopefully lead to the negotiation of a new, better loan and keep them in their homes.
+Carrero Law Group helps homeowners who choose to fight a pending foreclosure by assigning their file to an experienced attorney who will examine their loan documents and, if warranted, help them sue the lender over violations and misrepresentations in the mortgage paperwork, which will hopefully lead to the negotiation of a new, better loan and keep them in their homes.

 Carrero Law Group estimates that more than 80 percent of residential loans written since 2003 contain fraud and predatory lending violations in the form of tax returns that don’t match income statements, inflated home appraisals and other misrepresentations.

 Another problem tripping up lenders is a law requiring a mortgage note — a “chain of title” documenting a loan from origination to close — to be kept with each mortgage.
 Since most mortgages were transferred multiple times and packaged together and sold to investors, a lack of documentation has also been grounds for lawsuits.